Imdilshan/Cpp-Sem2/README.md

 # Sem-2 (C++)

-This repository contains All the codes you will need in your Sem-2 (C++) taught by Chandigarh University, including but not limited to Hackerrank, Unit practicals, MST's and EST.
+This repository contains All the codes you will need in your Sem-2 (C++), including but not limited to Hackerrank, Unit practicals, MST's and EST.

 ## Authors